 Wine in the Yakima Valley Winery

-Winter officially started in the Yakima Valley on December 1 because it is over March 1.
-It is quiet time in wine country.
-We plow the parking area on those rare days it snows.
-(We get on average about 6 inches of snow a year.)
-Come on by, we'll have the fireplace going.
+It's officially summer!
+No, people from Puget Sound do not melt in the Yakima Valley in the summer.
+The average high temperature is only 86o.
+It is a beautiful time to visit: the trees are green and the skies are blue.
 Click on our webcam to see current conditions at the winery (updated every 15 minutes during daylight hours) as well as connect to travel links for the Cascade Passes.

 Check out the new Tote and Taste program from Alaska Airlines.
 (Yes, Yakima does have an airport!)
 If you check your wine in Yakima (YKM, not SEA), it flies for free on any airline.
 We have some great case specials.
 Sign up for our newsletter to get unadvertised specials.
 Come visit us.
 Real wine country is just 2 1/2 hours east of Issaquah via freeway or 25 minutes from SeaTac on Alaska Air.